NotDarkn/ultradocs/docs/any/1-limbo/any-1-2.md

     <b>Difficulty</b>: Easy (1/5)
 </font>

-[Slam Store](/speedrun-tech.md#slam-store) slide until out from under the central structure then boost up with malicious rail cannon <br/>
+[Slam Store](/speedrun-tech.md#slam-store) in the entrance hallway, then slide until you are out from under the central structure, then boost up with malicious rail cannon <br/>
 Dash to the checkpoint

 ### [Dive](https://youtu.be/6B99s3ZIFF0)